WHAT TO DO IN PORTOFINO IN 1 DAY

-In the summer months it is quite busy but if you come early the day (or leave later) then it gets quite and you can even relax a bit.
+It is quite busy in the summer months, but if you come early the day (or leave later), it gets quiet, and you can even relax a bit.

-Considering that you will need some time to get to Portofino, you might need one day in Portofino to experience the above mentioned attractions.
-However, if you arrive early or do the top thing quickly or stay 2 days in Portofino, you will have to time to add the other fun things to do in Portofino.
+Considering that you will need some time to get to Portofino, you might need one day in Portofino to experience the above-mentioned attractions.
+However, if you arrive early or do the top thing quickly or stay 2 days in Portofino, you will have time to add the other fun things to do.

-If you are a diver, you can search for the Christ of the Abyss, which is a submerged bronze statue of Jesus Christ that is located between Camogli and Portofino.
+If you are a diver, you can search for the Christ of the Abyss, a submerged bronze statue of Jesus Christ located between Camogli and Portofino.

 Though I am totally not into diving, it is a popular activity in Portofino, so I felt like adding it to this list about the best things to do and see in Portofino.

 Portofino is a beautiful village along the Ligurian coast.
-Personally, I would probably get bored if I stayed here for more than one day (I loved Santa Margherita though) and would recommend visiting for only a day, or even half a day – and so it makes a great day trip from Genoa or Cinque Terre.
+Personally, I would probably have gotten bored if I had stayed there for more than one day (I loved Santa Margherita, though).
+So, I would recommend visiting for only a day, or even half a day – and so it makes a great day trip from Genoa or Cinque Terre.